Fall 2020 Update

 - Questions concerning VA Billing for Chapter 33 are handled by the Registrar's Office, Ms. Charlotte Outlaw-Yorker - 200 Willoughby Avenue, Brooklyn NY 11205 Myrtle Hall 6th Floor.

-Heartland ECSI will have 2 prior year’s (2015, 2016) 1098T information in their system.
-For any forms older than 2015 please contact the sfs Office directly.
+Heartland ECSI will have 2017, 2018 1098T information in their system.
+For any forms older than 2017 please contact the Student Financial Services Office directly.

 We can only provide reprints for a prior year.